rob040/LEDmatrixClock/README.md

 ## Feature Enhancements
 Enhancements included in [THIS repository](https://github.com/rob040/LEDmatrixClock) :
 * Removed the TimeZoneDB.com registration requirement.
+* Actual time zone information is used from OpenWeather API.
 * Added Time NTP and more efficient time strings instead.
-Actual time zone information is used from OpenWeather API.
 * Update to new OpenWeatherMap.org API.
 Newly requested Free Service API-keys can no longer use the older call and structure.
 * Reduce RAM usage.
 The ESP8266 is an older WiFi processor with limited RAM (80kB), especially when compared to its newer ESP32 members.
 * Added MQTT support with basic Authentication, to send message to be displayed.
 Message is displayed immediately when display shows the time, and repeated every minute with default configuration.